RexJaeschke/user-documentation/guides/hack/08-shapes/01-intro.md

 # Introduction

 A *shape* consists of a group of zero or more data *field*s taken together as a whole.
-[It takes on the role of what C and C# call a *struct*.]
-Such a construct is sometimes referred to as a *lightweight class*.
 For example:

 ```hack
 shape('x' => int, 'y' => int)